DarkWingMcQuack/Utilxx/README.md

 #### finally
 The `finally` member function of `Opt` expects a function without any parameters which returns `void`, just like `onError`.
-The difference to `onError` is, that the passed function will executed no matter what the `Opt`s current state is.
+The difference to `onError` is, that the passed function will be executed no matter what the `Opt`s current state is.
 Using `finally`, `onError` and `onValue`, a `if-else-finally` like controlflow can be build.
 Assuming C++ would have a `if-else-finally` like controlflow structure, this:
 ```C++